Skip to main content

 Preview the template

-See the first part of the service checklist below.
-Enter your email above to download the full light vehicle 100,000 km service checklist (PDF-ready).
+See the first part of the light vehicle / van 100,000 km service procedure below.
+Download the full version above.

 A 100,000 km service is the highest tier of scheduled preventive maintenance for a light vehicle, van or ute.
 It is a comprehensive (major) service that includes all tasks from the minor (10,000 km) service plus extensive additional inspections and replacements.
 The procedure covers engine oil and filter replacement, air filter and spark plug replacement (petrol), timing belt/chain inspection, fuel injector cleaning, transmission and differential fluid change, full coolant system flush, brake fluid flush, complete suspension and steering inspection (including shock absorbers, ball joints, tie rod ends, wheel bearings and alignment), full electrical system testing, and body and safety checks.
 It is typically performed by a qualified mechanic and takes 3 to 5 hours depending on the vehicle and whether timing belt replacement is required.